msg-CareerPaths/spring-training/chapters/300-spring-boot.md

 >
 > Extract the generated `zip` file into the previously cloned repository.
 Import this project into your IDE.
 You can delete the `mvnw`, `mvnw.cmd` and `.mvn` files / folders as you have Maven in the IDE anyway.
 >
+> Running the application at this point, will result in an error due to missing postgreSQL database connection.
+>
+> Setup in pgAdmin an `online-shop server` > then a `online-shop database` > and then a `online-shop schema`.
+>
+> The `application.properties` file, inside the created Spring Boot application, should contain the database connection details.
+The `spring.jpa.hibernate.ddl-auto` should be set to `validate` as we are using Flyway.

 Further Resources:
 - [Spring Boot Reference](https://docs.spring.io/spring-boot/docs/2.1.4.RELEASE/reference/html/index.html) - Parts I and II